Destinations Greece The Cyclades Santorini

 €€€ €700–1,500/night · upper-mid luxury, design hotels, the rebrand era

-Auberge Resorts' Santorini property — 22 rooms cut into the Imerovigli cliff, an infinity pool framed directly on the caldera and Skaros Rock, and Varoulko Santorini (chef Lefteris Lazarou's Greek-Aegean seafood room, the same chef as the one-Michelin-star Varoulko Seaside in Piraeus).
+Auberge Resorts' Santorini property — 21 rooms and suites plus a private villa cut into the Imerovigli cliff, an infinity pool framed directly on the caldera and Skaros Rock, and Varoulko Santorini (chef Lefteris Lazarou's Greek-Aegean seafood room — Lazarou was the first chef in Greece to earn a Michelin star).
 The Auberge service standard with a Santorinian setting.
 Smaller than the Andronis properties; quieter than the Oia headliners.

 What it's known for